 Whipping across in 40 minutes on the bullet train to Tianjin, I had no idea what to expect.
 I had never even heard of Tianjin, a city of 9 million people.
 I was pleasantly surprised by the city centre: a mix of cutting-edge modern buildings, a wide open square and lots of colonial buildings from the former concessions.
 These concession areas have now been done up in a tasteful way as restaurant and bar zones.
 As everywhere in China, people are building for the future.

-Wellington College, a branch of the famous school in the UK exemplified this, being built recently for a student population for 1000 but only currently housing just 250 students.
-Excitement about future growth abounds everywhere in the education world, particularly as the Chinese government has started to relax restrictions for English-language education of Chinese national students.
-International schools are currently restricted to accepting children of foreign nationals or with Chinese parents from abroad, but regulations are expected that would allows schools to accept Chinese nationals as long as their whole education is in their chosen language.
+Wellington College, a branch of the famous school in the UK exemplified this, being built recently for a student population of 1000 but only currently housing just 250 students.
+Excitement about future growth abounds everywhere in the education world, particularly as the Chinese government has started to relax restrictions on the English-language education of Chinese national students.
+International schools are currently restricted from accepting children of foreign nationals or with Chinese parents from abroad, but regulations are expected that would allow schools to accept Chinese nationals as long as their whole education is in their chosen language.
 Hence many schools are building for much more capacity than they need currently.

 There are many outstanding schools in the northern cities of Beijing and Tianjin so I wouldn’t rule out living there for a few years but probably wouldn’t spend longer than that.
 My favourite of all the schools was the Western Academy of Beijing, know as WAB.
 Of the 50+ international schools I have visited to date, it has come closest to being the perfect IB school: uber-liberal, bursting with energy, student-led and full of smiling ambitious faces, determined to make the world a better place.
 I left inspired and longing to return to teaching.